 Racom radio equipment in typical installations comply with applicable standards for human exposure to RF electromagnetic fields, namely with standard EN 50385: 2002.
 The minimal safe distance is ensured by the antenna position on a mast.
 When special installation is required, the conditions of the standard above have to be met.
 The distance between the persons and antenna minimal 5 m comply with applicable standards for human exposure of general public to RF electromagnetic fields, namely with standard EN 50385: 2002.
 It is valid for all power levels and all antenna types which firm Racom provides.

 A power supply has to meet technical specifications of the equipment powered, see Section 4 Table of Technical parameters.
 Radio modem can be powered either over the Ethernet interface according to the PoE (Power over Ethernet) standard or over the SCC (RS232) interface by DC voltage 10.8-30V (13.8V nominal).
 When powering over SCC we recommend one of the MORSE power supplies, e.g. MS2000, which were specially designed for supplying of radio modems.
-MS2000 and MSU120 can provide seamless switching to a backup battery while monitoring its state and charging it in an optimum way.
+MS2000 can provide seamless switching to a backup battery while monitoring its state and charging it in an optimum way.
 When using PoE, we can also recommend a RACOM PoE power supply which includes battery backup option.

 The following pictures show the four possible variants of power supply.